inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 "Never give in.
 Never give in.
 Never.
 Never.
 Never."
 -- Winston Churchill
 Stenrup's Law:
-	The sooner you fall behind, the more time you will have to catch up.
+	The sooner  fall behind, the more time  will have to catch up.
 Abstainer:  A weak person who yields to the temptation of ing himself a pleasure.
 A total abstainer is one who abstains from everything but abstention, and especially from inactivity in the affairs of others.